LenakeCo/assets/README.md

-# assets
+# LenakeCo Assets
-Base assets repo
+This is LenakeCo assets repository base.